Running your RuneScape private server on CentOS (Linux)

 Well I find this program quite easy to use.
 It's quite simple and it has file manager included.

 First off, download and intall this program.
-Here is quite huge list for it:
+Here is quite huge list for it: [Only registered and activated users can see links. ]

 Start the program, and click quick connect.